Pope Pius X: Papal coat of arms

 The personal papal arms of Pius X are composed of the traditional elements of all papal heraldry before Pope Benedict XVI: the shield, the papal tiara, and the keys, symbolizing papal authority.

 The shield is charged in two parts, as it is per fess.
 In upper shield (chief) shows the arms of the Patriarch of Venice, which was Pius X's see from 1893 to 1903.
 It consists of the Lion of Saint Mark proper and haloed in silver upon a silver-white background, displaying a book with the inscription of PAX TIBI MARCE on the left page and EVANGELISTA MEUS on the right page.
 This means "Peace to you, Mark, my evangelist", the motto of Venice as the final resting place of Mark the Evangelist; however, the arms of the Republic of Venice have red background.
 Previous Patriarchs of Venice had combined their personal arms with these arms of the Patriarchate.
 The same chief can be seen in the arms of the later popes who were Patriarchs of Venice upon election to the See of Rome, John XXIII and John Paul I. Renditions of this part of Pius X's arms depict the lion either with or without a sword, and sometimes only one side of the book is written on.

 The lower shield displays the arms of Pius X as Bishop of Mantua: an anchor proper cast into a stormy sea (the blue and silver wavy lines), lit up by a single six-pointed star of gold.
 These were inspired by Hebrews Chapter 6, Versicle 19, (English: "The hope we have is the sure and steadfast anchor of the soul") Bishop Sarto had said, "hope is the sole companion of my life, the greatest support in uncertainty, the strongest power in situations of weakness."

 Although not present upon his arms, the most famous motto of Pius X was: Instaurare omnia in Christo (English: "To restore all things in Christ"), allegedly his last words before his death.

-In fiction
+Cultural depictions

 The life of Pope Pius X is depicted in the 1951 movie Gli uomini non-guardano il cielo by Umberto Scarpelli.
 The movie is centered on the year 1914, as the Pope grieves over the threat that is incumbent and is consoled by his nephew.

 A satirical depiction of Pope Pius X is presented in Flann O'Brien's novel The Hard Life, as the Irish characters travel from Dublin to Rome and gain a personal interview with the Pope, which ends very badly.

-In poetry

 In the poem "Zone" by Guillaume Apollinaire, Pope Pius X is referred to as L'Européen le plus moderne, the most modern European.